Animal worship: Serpents

-Other reptiles
+Crocodiles

-As well as the serpent, the Nile crocodile was another important reptile in Ancient Egyptian religion.
+As well as the serpent, the Nile crocodile was another important reptile in ancient Egyptian religion.
 Several deities were depicted in crocodilian form, but the most famous and important of these was undoubtedly the god Sobek.
 Sobek was a powerful and fearsome god, associated with violence and strength, and acted as a fierce protector against evil, and a punisher of wrongdoers.
 It is easy to see why he was associated with the crocodile, which similarly is a very fearsome creature.
 Sobek also had a role relating to fertility, particularly the fertility brought to the land by the Nile flood, in whose waters crocodiles live.
 Sobek's main temple was located in the city of Crocodilopolis in the Fayyum area, and he also had the important Temple of Kom Ombo, which he shared with the god Horus.
 Sobek was also worshipped as a secondary deity in the temples of other gods, particularly those of his mother, the goddess Neith.
-Other Egyptian crocodile gods include Shemanefer, the lesser-known brother of Sobek, as well as Khenty-Khety and Wenty, about whom little is known.
+Other Egyptian crocodile gods include Shemanefer, the lesser-known brother of Sobek, as well as Khenti-kheti and Wenty, about whom little is known.

 Fish

 According to the Jewish scholar Rashi, the Canaanite god Dagon was a fish god.
-This tradition may have originated here, with a misinterpretation, but recently uncovered reliefs suggest a fish-god with human head and hands was worshipped by people who wore fish-skins (Thomas 1911, p.
-51).
+This tradition may have originated here, with a misinterpretation, but recently uncovered reliefs suggest a fish-god with human head and hands was worshipped by people who wore fish-skins.

-In Japan, there was a deity called Ebisu-gami who, according to Sakurada Katsunori, was widely revered by fishing communities and industries (Qtd. in Naumann, 1974, p.
-1).
-Ebisu, in later traditions, normally appeared in the form of a fisherman holding a fishing pole and carrying a red tai (a perch), but would sometimes take the form of a whale, shark, human corpse, or rock (Naumann, 1974, p.
-1).
-The general image of Ebisu, however, appears to be the whale or the shark, according to Sakurada (Qtd. in Naumann, 1974, p.
-2).
+In Japan, there was a deity called Ebisu-gami who, according to Sakurada Katsunori, was widely revered by fishing communities and industries.
+Ebisu, in later traditions, normally appeared in the form of a fisherman holding a fishing pole and carrying a red tai (a perch), but would sometimes take the form of a whale, shark, human corpse, or rock.
+The general image of Ebisu, however, appears to be the whale or the shark, according to Sakurada.

 During Ebisu-gami festivals, there have been legends told of strange fish creatures which have arrived and been considered sacred.
-Examples of such fish creatures include familiar species of fish with multiple tails (Naumann, 1974, p.
-2).
+Examples of such fish creatures include familiar species of fish with multiple tails.
 Sometimes these fish were considered to be simply an offering to the deity.
-Other times, however, they were considered to be Ebisu himself, visiting on the festival day (Naumann, 1974, p.
-2).
+Other times, however, they were considered to be Ebisu himself, visiting on the festival day.
 Large marine megafaunas such as whales and whale sharks (also called "Ebisu-shark") were often referred to as Ebisu himself to bring a mass of fish among them and as guardians of fishermen.

 The Ancient Egyptian goddess Hatmehit from the city of Mendes was depicted as a fish, fish-woman hybrid, or a woman with a fish emblem or crown on her head.
 She was a goddess of life and protection.
 Fish, specifically Nile perch, were also held sacred to the Egyptian goddess Neith at her temple at Esna, though she was never depicted in their form.